 - EIA electrical data- National and state level statistics related to electric energy in the US.

 - EIA electrical price and sales data- Lists prices, revenues and number of customers by state, by utility, and by energy retailer.

-- EIA interactive energy resources map- A map of generation, fuel distribution and processing, and power transportation that allows you to set different layers and look at generation in New Hampshire and the rest of the US.
-VERY COOL.
+- EIA interactive energy resources map- A map of generation, fuel distribution and processing, and power transportation that allows you to set different layers and look at generation in New Hampshire and the rest of the United States.